Amorphis: Disment of Soul and The Karelian Isthmus

 After the band recorded their first studio demo tape, Relapse Records offered Abhorrence a recording contract.
 Since Abhorrence was no longer active, they sent their own demo in the return mail and were signed to a worldwide recording deal.
-Soon after getting signed, they released their debut, The Karelian Isthmus, under the new name Amorphis and later released the Privilege of Evil EP.
-The EP featured Abhorrence's original vocalist, Jukka Kolehmainen, on vocals on the Abhorrence cover song, "Vulgar Necrolatry".
+Soon after getting signed, they released their debut, The Karelian Isthmus, under the new name Amorphis, and later released the Privilege of Evil EP.
+The EP featured Abhorrence's original vocalist, Jukka Kolehmainen, on the Abhorrence cover song, "Vulgar Necrolatry".

 Tales from the Thousand Lakes

 In 1994, Amorphis released their second album, Tales from the Thousand Lakes, a concept album based on the Finnish national epic, the Kalevala.
 This 1994 release, while still rooted in death metal, was their first step toward a new direction as melodic clean vocals were added, provided by Ville Tuomi.
 Tales from the Thousand Lakes won the band a fan base thanks to its innovative sound and fusion of death metal with traditional folk, psychedelia, and progressive elements.
 This album went on to influence the signature Amorphis sound.